 How to get it: Look primarily to animal products, if that fits your lifestyle.
 Meats and dairy products are the easiest ways to fuel a rapid, complete recovery.
 If you’re a no-meat athlete, there are plenty of veggies and whole grains that will do the trick as well.
 Legumes (in particular, soy), hemp, quinoa, nuts, and seeds are all packed with quality protein.

-When to consume it: Twenty grams to 25 g of fast-absorbing protein such as whey as soon as possible following exercise.
+When to consume it: 20 g to 25 g of fast-absorbing protein such as whey as soon as possible following exercise.
 Your body ramps up protein synthesis post-workout, so giving it the resources it needs to do its job makes sense.
 Most protein powders will do the trick as long as they’re low in fat, which slows absorption.
 But consider Beachbody Performance Recover, as it’s specifically formulated to take advantage of the post-workout window.

 Water for hydration

 You sweat when you exercise.
 Sometimes it evaporates too fast for you to notice it, but it happens nonetheless.
 Therefore, fluid replenishment matters.
 We are about 50 to 60 percent water.
-It plays a pivotal role in all kind of bodily functions, including those related to athletic performance.
+It plays a pivotal role in all kinds of bodily functions, including those related to athletic performance.
 (Learn more about how dehydration can impact performance.)

 What to consume: Again, water.
 Lots of it!

 When to consume it: Whatever rule you follow, be it the “eight glasses” approach or “half your body weight in grams” approach, remember that you lose a lot of water when you exercise — particularly during longer events and those occurring in warm weather — so keep a water bottle with you at all times, and refill it often.